GEEZEE91/E-Commerce-Back-End/README.md

 To seed the file run

     npm run seed

- ## Usage

 After installations is completed, run the app with below in terminal

     npm start

+ ## Usage

+-   This application uses the <kbd>MySQL2</kbd> and <kbd>Sequelize</kbd> package that connects the <kbd>ExpressJS API</kbd> to a <kbd>MySQL</kbd> database.

+-   This project creates a new database on the local MySQL server then injects data into it.
+Data can be manipulated with the use of Insomnia.

 ## Resources